Y-Hypezin/include-a_curtain-samp/WIKI.md

 ```

 **Return Values:**
-  - 1: Curtain exists.
+  - true: Curtain exists.
-  - 0: Curtain does not exist, The player is not connected, or the textdraw has already been created.
+  - false: The curtain does not exist, the textdraw is not created.

 **Example Usage:**
 ```